Plus size pole dancers, rejoice! You can join in the fun AND feel safe and confident on your dance pole.

 However, be aware that the smaller the diameter, the less strong the pole will be overall.

-Depending on your weight and how you intend to use it - for airborne tricks or just for dancing around - this may not be the "make or break" factor (no pun intended).
+Depending on your weight and how you intend to use your dance pole - for airborne tricks or strictly for floor-based moves - this may not be the make-or-break factor.